 The Nominating and Corporate Governance Committee functions include identifying persons for future nomination for election to the Board of Directors.
 During the 2003 fiscal year, the Nominating and Corporate Governance Committee held one meeting.
-Stockholders who wish to submit names to the Nominating and Corporate Governance Committee for consideration should do so in writing addressed to the Nominating and Corporate Governance Committee for consideration should do so in writing addressed to the Nominating and Corporate Governance Committee, I. (13410 Sutton Park Drive South, Jacksonville, Florida 32224.
+Stockholders who wish to submit names to the Nominating and Corporate Governance Committee for consideration should do so in writing addressed to the Nominating and Corporate Governance Committee, c/o Corporate Secretary, Landstar System, Inc., 13410 Sutton Park Drive South, Jacksonville, Florida 32224.
 A copy of the Charter of the Nominating and Corporate Governance Committee was approved and adopted by the Board of Directors at the February 27, 2004 board meeting, and is attached as Appendix B hereto.
-A copy of the Charter of the Nominating and Corporate Governance Committee is included on the Company's website at www.landstar.com under corporate governance.
+A copy of the Charter of the Nominating and Corporate Governance Committee is included on the Company's website at www.landstar.com under Corporate Governance.
 The purposes, membership, duties and responsibilities of the Nominating and Corporate Governance Committee are more fully described in Appendix B.